SnapXL/SnapX/README.md

 What does this all mean?
 It means you'll be able to have a more **performant**, **reliable**, and **stylish** application.

 You will *not* receive any support from the ShareX project for this software. \
-If you have any issues with this project, please **open an issue** in this repository.
+If you have any issues with this project or would like us to add any new feature, please **open an issue** in this repository or use the `#development` channel in our [Discord](https://discord.gg/ys3ZCzttVQ).

 ## Supported Linux Distributions